 However, this perceived tradeoff between efficiency and ethicality is false, as Kelly Trindel explains. pymetrics’ audited AI technology demonstrates that when you tackle bias, you remove irrelevant signals or noise that affects the accuracy of the predictions.

-In the US, the rule for fair hiring, legally defined as the 4/5ths rule, holds that relative to the highest passing group, other groups should be passing at the 80% rate.
+In the US, the rule for unbiased hiring, legally defined as the 4/5ths rule, holds that relative to the highest passing group, other groups should be passing at the 80% rate.
 Neither of the two most common employment selection tools in use today – cognitive tests and resume reviews – meet this benchmark.
 And their effectiveness at predicting job fit has been in question too.
 Audited AI tools, whether that’s pymetrics or others, outperforms more traditional tools in every aspect.

 Referencing the 2020 Edelman Trust Barometer, Kelly Forbes emphasizes that it is not only possible, but also crucial, that organizations achieve both efficiency and ethicality.
 Almost 70% of respondents in the Edelman research indicated that they would prefer to do business with a company that is ethical over one that is merely competent.
 Disappointingly, few institutions at present meet the coveted status of being seen as both competent and ethical.
 Companies who can connect these two objectives therefore have significant leverage to differentiate themselves in the eyes of both investors and clients.